-From late 2025, VicGrid will take on some responsibilities currently managed by AEMO.
+From 1 November 2025, VicGrid assumed some responsibilities previously managed by AEMO for Victoria.

 |